michaeldera/edliz/README.md

 ## Contributors and Backers

+If you would like to contribute to this project please read the [Contributing Guidelines](https://github.com/michaeldera/edliz/blob/master/CONTRIBUTING.md)

 This project is not funded and relies entrely upon the  efforts of contrbutors and well-wishers.
 The project was started by Dr Tafadzwa Liberty Nyeve and  [Michael Dera](https://www.github.com/michaeldera)